 EU blocks merger of Deutsche Boerse, London Stock Exchange

-" The European Union has blocked the planned merger of Germany's Deutsche Boerse and the London Stock Exchange.
-EU antitrust chief Margrethe Vestager said Wednesday that the deal would have created "a de facto monopoly in the crucial area of fixed income instruments," such as bonds.
+European regulators blocked the proposed merger of Germany's Deutsche Boerse and the London Stock Exchange on Wednesday, saying it would effectively have created a European monopoly in clearing bonds.

 Comments